Dave Wang: Life and career

 He found success in Hong Kong during the late 1980s and early 1990s.
 Many of his songs were used as the theme songs of popular TVB series.
 He is one of the few artists from Taiwan to break into the Hong Kong market, with four years of chart-topping record sales.
 He is likewise successful in other markets such as Malaysia, Singapore and mainland China.

 Wang migrated to Canada in 1994, after his second marriage on 1 April 1993.
 He carried on releasing 2-Chinese albums a year until 1998.
 On 1 June 1996, It was moved to officially released a new Chinese album under a different label names Pony Canyon Taiwan, which ceased operations in Taiwan in late 1997 due to the Asian financial crisis.
 Altogether, he had released a total of five Mandarin albums in just a period of two years at Pony Canyon with notable hits like "I Love You (我愛你)".

-On 1 January 1999, Wang made a comeback in the Hong Kong music industry and signed a recording contract with Emperor Entertainment Group.
-On 1 January 2000, the album Giving was released with a few new songs as well as remixes of his older classics.
+On 20 December 1999, Wang made a comeback in the Hong Kong music industry and signed a recording contract with Emperor Entertainment Group (EEG).
+In January 2000, the album Giving was released with a few new songs as well as remixes of his older classics.
 Following the success of this album, Wang held a major charity concert in late February of the same year at Hong Kong Coliseum in Hong Kong.

-Two years later, he released his latest Cantonese album through called L'Amour et le Rêve (愛與夢).
-Around the same time, he participated in various movies including Jackie Chan's New Police Story (新警察故事).
+Two years later, he released his latest Cantonese album (though called L'Amour et le Rêve 愛與夢).
+Around the same time, he participated in various movies including Jackie Chan's New Police Story.

 He performed his first Beijing concert on 26 November 2004 and another in Xi'an on 16 September 2006.

-On 1 January 2007, he released his latest Mandarin album Goodbye Madman (別了瘋子); like his previous Mandarin album Regaining Consciousness (甦醒), it was not heavily promoted.
+In January 2007, he released his latest Mandarin album Goodbye Madman (別了瘋子); like his previous Mandarin album Regaining Consciousness (甦醒), it was not heavily promoted.

 After his 10-year contract with EEG expired, Wang held his 'I am Back' Concert on 23 October 2009 at the Hong Kong Coliseum.

 He held a series of world tour concerts from August to November 2010 in Beijing, Singapore and Tianjin.
 He stated during a television interview in July 2010 that he would retire from the music industry after the tour.
 He then clarified in September that it was only song-writing that he would be leaving, after the completion of the album he was working on, and that he will still continue to perform in concerts.

 On June 10, 2017, he announced he will eventually retire, saying his voice is no longer as good as it should be, as it was damaged due to an unknown offender that drugged him, affecting his voice many years ago.

+In 2018, Wang released a digital album, I know I'm no longer a popular singer (我知道我是一個已經過氣的歌手), and retired in Canada.